m4rs-mt/ILGPU/Docs/Primer_01.md

 ### Kernels
 With this knowledge we can now talk about kernels.
-Kernels are just GPU programs, but because a GPU program is not a single thread but many it works a little different.
+Kernels are just GPU programs, but because a GPU program is not a single thread, but many, it works a little different.

 When I was first learning about kernels I had an observation that made kernels kinda *click* in my head.